SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

    ![The first page of the SlimeVR Wizard](assets/img/quick_intro.png)

-1. Input your 2.4ghz WiFi credentials, so that your tracker can connect to WiFi, then click **Submit**.
+1. Input your 2.4GHz Wi-Fi credentials, so that your tracker can connect to WiFi, then click **Submit**.

    ![Inputting WiFi credentials](assets/img/quick_wifi.png)

-1. Plug your trackers in one at a time and turn them on, you should see the process bar on the left update to show the wifi details being stored.
-Make sure you use the cable included with your trackers, other cables may not be created to send data.
+1. Plug your trackers in one at a time and turn them on, you should see the progress bar on the left update to show the Wi-Fi details being sent.
+Make sure you use the cable included with your trackers, as other cables may not be suited to send data.

 	![Animation of the connection process](assets/img/quick_connectTracker.gif)

-1. Once you have connected all your trackers you should see them listed with numbers on the right.
-If you have forgotten which trackers have yet to plugged in, shaking a powered on tracker will highlight it in the list if it has already been connected.
+1. Once you have connected all your trackers, you should see them listed with numbers on the right.
+If you have forgotten which trackers have yet to be plugged in, shaking a powered on tracker will highlight it in the list, if it has already been connected.
 Click **I connected all my trackers** once you are finished.

    ![Connect trackers page](assets/img/quick_trackerConnected.png)

-1. Following the directions shown on the page, place your trackers on a flat service while powered on and click **I placed my trackers on the table** before waiting for the process to complete.
+1. Following the directions shown on the page, place your trackers on a flat surface while powered on and click **I placed my trackers on the table** before waiting for the process to complete.

 	![Calibration page](assets/img/quick_calibrate.png)